IntersysConsulting/scala-essentials-nanodegree/CONTRIBUTING.md

 This will publish the site at: `http://localhost:4000/scala-essentials/`

 ### Github pages
-Only the content on the develop/master branch should be published to github pages with: `./publish.sh --site`
+Only the content on the `master` branch should be published to github pages with: `./publish.sh --site`

 ##